Skillterer/minecraftDatapacks/README.md

 # AutoSetHub
-A simple datapack i made for myself with the function of auto create a hub and set all gamerules in 1 command, so when i create a new world to test my datapacks i can auto set it in 5 seconds.
-And then i decided to share.
+A simple datapack i made for myself with the function of auto create a hub and set all gamerules in 1 command, so when i create a new world to test my datapacks i can auto set it in about 5 seconds.

  ### Functions
  - /function hubber:setrules